KCErb/hello-ruboto/training/basics/actionbar/other-features.md

 Now besides playing around with this and remembering how weight works (yes that's vertical weight here) I want you to notice something.
 Each time you show or hide the action bar the buttons change size and the text recenters itself.

 For a big app, this could be a problem, and the solution is to overlay the action bar.
 When the action bar is in overlay mode, the contents of the app sit underneath it.
-That means they don't get repositioned / resized when the actionbar comes and goes.
+That means they don't get repositioned / resized when the action bar comes and goes.

 If you check out the ActionBar API and look for "Overlay" you should be able to learn about `FEATURE_ACTION_BAR_OVERLAY`.
-The trick with this constant is that [the API](http://developer.android.com/reference/android/view/Window.html#FEATURE_ACTION_BAR_OVERLAY) says "if this feature is requested".
+The trick with this constant is that [the docs](http://developer.android.com/reference/android/view/Window.html#FEATURE_ACTION_BAR_OVERLAY) say "if this feature is requested".
 When I first tried to use this, I was using methods like `addFlag` and `setFlag` but I should have used `request_feature`:

 ```ruby
 require 'ruboto/widget'